AGOR cyclotron facility

-The central facility of KVI-CART is AGOR, a superconducting K=600 MeV cyclotron for the acceleration of light and heavy ions.
-The cyclotron is equipped with external ion sources.
+The central facility of KVI-CART is AGOR, a superconducting K=600 MeV cyclotron for the acceleration of both light and heavy ions.
+For this purpose, the cyclotron is equipped with different external ion sources.
 There are several experimental facilities for research at KVI-CART, which can be used in conjunction with ancillary equipment.

-AGOR (Accélérateur Groningen-ORsay) is the result of the cooperation between the KVI-CART, Groningen, and the IPN, Orsay.
-Its design was a joint effort of both the institues; building took place in France.
-After testing it was disassembled and moved to the Netherlands.
+AGOR (Accélérateur Groningen-ORsay) is the result of the cooperation between the KVI, Groningen, and the IPN, Orsay, France.
+Its design was a joint effort of both institutes; building took place in France.
+After testing it was disassembled and moved to the Netherlands in 1994.